Stakdek/zope/README.md

 If a different ip address than localhost is selected, then Zope must be started as `root`.

-It is recommended to use Zope as backend and run e.g. HAProxy, Apache2 or nginx in the frontend.
+It is recommended to use Zope as Applicationserver and run e.g. HAProxy, Apache2 or nginx as Webserver.
-If Zope runs as frontend, HTTPS connections do not work and so the connection is insecure.
+If Zope runs as Applicationserver and Webserver, HTTPS connections do not work and so the connection is insecure.

 # Installation